-To continue your search for a practicum site you will need the name of the contact person and the telephone number of the agency.
-You will find that the initial steps for almost all of the sites are to telephone the contact person, send a résumé, and arrange an interview.
+To continue your search for a practicum site you will need the name of the contact person and the email address and/or telephone number of the agency.
+You will find that the initial steps for almost all of the sites are to email or telephone the contact person, send a résumé, and arrange an interview.
 It also helps expedite the possible approval of a new setting when the student facilitates the paperwork process with the CTC and the prospective site.